 The portion of the payment made to the GLF, which can be identified as being for shelter or utilities, is used as a shelter deduction.
-If more than one resident is in the AG, their combined shelter payments are used as a deduction.

-If it is not possible to identify the portion of the payment which is for shelter, the Worker subtracts the maximum monthly coupon allotment for the number of persons in the AG from the total monthly payment actually made from the AG's income.
+If it is not possible to identify the portion of the payment which is for shelter, the Worker subtracts the maximum monthly benefit for the number of persons in the AG from the total monthly payment actually made from the AG's income.
 The remainder is used as the shelter expense.